pranigopu/pranigopu.github.io/docs/philosophy/epistemology/5-unit-perception.md

 2.<br>
 Metre is a unit of distance.
 It denotes a one-dimensional stretch of space that is physically specified and constant.
 A general stretch of one-dimensional space may contain many such one-dimensional stretches of space, each of which can be differentiated according to its position and direction.
 Yet each such stretch is a metre of distance and is thus a unit of distance.

-# Entities, components & attributes
+# Entities, components and attributes
 **NOTE**: _We have defined entities and actions in metaphysics and epistemology._

 The perception of an entity can be reduced into its components; perception is the integration of sensations in a particular order, and a selective focus can isolate parts of a perception from the whole.
 A component is nothing but a perceivable, i.e. concrete part of the entity.